 The audio and video feeds were synchronised using the method described in Laurijssen et al. 2018.
 In short, ON-OFF signals with variable durations between 0.08-0.5 s were generated by a portable computer (Raspberry Pi 3) and recorded on the audio soundcard and used to drive the blinking of an LED that was recorded by the two cameras.
 (See Supplementary Information (SI) 0.1 for signal generation script, electronic circuit and associated notes).

 Figure 1: Point cloud scan (A) and schematic of the cave, indicating the entrance/exit, the typical roosting sites inside the cave, and the position of microphones and cameras.
-(3D scanning by Klaus Hochradel, UMIT Tirol) The numbers next to the microphone icons are the corresponding channel numbers.
+(3D scanning by Klaus Hochradel, UMIT Tirol) The numbers next to the microphone correspond to the positions in the main text..

-2.2.1 Video analysis to determine group sizes
+2.3 Video analysis to determine group sizes